 The big question, of course, is where do you find Jackfruit?
 Most Asian Grocery stores carry Jackfruit.
 So you can do a google search for Asian Grocery Stores in your area.
 If it’s a drive, you might want to call before you head there to make sure they have canned jackfruit.

-- 2 20 oz cans young green jackfruit in brine, rinsed and drained
+- 2 20 oz cans jackfruit (green jackfruit in brine) drained

 - ½ cup tamari